zattina/quest-submissions/chapter3/day1.md

 >1.In words, list 3 reasons why structs are different from resources.

-Reason1：To avoid losing NFTs easily by making them more difficult to handle.
+Reason1：To avoid losing NFTs easily by making them more difficult to handle.<br>
-Reason2：To prevent NFTs from being easily copied by making them more difficult to handle.
+Reason2：To prevent NFTs from being easily copied by making them more difficult to handle.<br>
-Reason3：To prevent NFTs from being moved easily by making them more difficult to handle
+Reason3：To prevent NFTs from being moved easily by making them more difficult to handle<br>

 >2.Describe a situation where a resource might be better to use than a struct.